Should I Sell My House Now? 8 Reasons to Sell (Or Wait)

 Is now a good time to sell my house?

-However, it really depends on your goals and next steps.
-If you're going to buy another house, the profits you make from selling in a peak market might be canceled out by the high cost of buying in the same hot market.
+It really depends on your goals, local market conditions, and next steps.
+If you're going to buy another house, the profits you make from selling might be canceled out by the cost of buying.

 How long will it take to sell my house?